-An important function as an administrator is to make sure your company's ever-evolving content, many of which are important commercial assets, is secure.
-In Acoustic content, you have the control to secure your content in several layers.
+As an administrator, you are responsible for securing your company's important commercial assets.
+In Content, you have the control to secure your content in several layers.

 Cross-origin resource sharing

-Sometimes it may be desirable or even necessary to access your content from a different domain.
-But, you don't want just anyone to be able to retrieve your content from your hub.
-So how do you control which domains can access your hub?
+Sometimes you may need to access your content from a different domain.
+But you don't want anyone to be able to retrieve your content from your subscription.
+So how do you control which domains can access your subscription?

-All you have to do is add the domains that you trust under the CORS setting, in your hub's Security page under Settings > Administration tab.
-Only add domains that require access to the content and assets stored in your hub, such as your web servers or your development environment.
+All you have to do is add the domains you trust to the CORS setting in the Admin > Settings > Security page.
+Only add domains that need access to the content and assets stored in your subscription.
+For example, you can add your web servers or your development environment domains.

-The domain format must be protocol://server: port, where the protocol is either HTTP or https, the server is either your server name or its IP address, and the port is the port number of your server.
-For example, http://my.domain.org:80
+The domain format must be protocol://server: port where the protocol is either HTTP or HTTPS.
+The server is either your server name or its IP address.
+Provide the port number of your server—for example, http://my.domain.org:80.

-Only requests made using Cross-Origin Resource Sharing (CORS) are affected by this setting.
-The CORS support applies only to Acoustic Content API calls and not for accessing static resources.
+Note: The CORS support applies only to Content API calls.
+The CORS does not affect accessing static resources.

 Pages and content authentication

-You can also provide your marketers to set a security layer at a more granular level.
-They can control access to the content they published to the delivery environment (CDN) by requiring authentication.
+In Content's standard edition, you can provide your marketers with a way to secure content.
+They can control who can access the content they published by requiring authentication.